ConsenSysMesh/Fae/docs/Specification.md

     Each entry contains a function of one argument by which it may be evaluated, called its *contract*.

-  - Entries are entirely immutable, being subject only to creation and deletion.
+  - Entries are almost entirely immutable, being subject only to creation, deletion, and argument accumulation.
+The latter means that each time the entry is called, the argument is combined (using a function provided at entry creation) with all previous ones and the result passed to the contract function.
+This allows a limited form of persistent state, but only for pure values, as the Fae API may not be used during accumulation.

-    During entry evaluation, a value may be returned normally, or it may be returned as an argument to the `spend` function, which terminates evaluation immediately, returning the value and deleting the entry (see [API](#api)).
+  - During entry evaluation, a value may be returned normally, or it may be returned as an argument to the `spend` function, which terminates evaluation immediately, returning the value and deleting the entry (see [API](#api)).

   - Upon creation, each entry is given a *facet* (see [Facets](#facets)) restricting when it may be evaluated.

   - The storage state is only committed once each transaction terminates.
     During execution, exceptions may occur, either from ordinary programming